kurapica/IGAS/PLoop/README.md

 In lua, a table can have many metatable settings, like **__call** use the table as a function, more details can be found in [Lua 5.1 Reference Manual](http://www.lua.org/manual/5.1/manual.html#2.8).

-Since the objects are lua tables with special metatables set by the Loop system, setmetatable can't be used to the objects.
+Since the objects are lua tables with special metatables set by the PLoop system, setmetatable can't be used to the objects.
 But it's easy to provide meta-method for the objects, take the **__call** as an example :

 	class "Person"